Mathnerd314/stroscot/docs/Commentary/Memory-Management.rst

 * tail call optimization, Stack height reduction - stack optimizations
 * deforestation - remove data structure

-can you request memory in an async fashion? memory starvation is often the result of contention, so waiting could get you the memory back.
-Or if you request more than is physically on the system, barring hot-swapping RAM, memory will never become available.
-Also, excessive paging occurs before actual memory exhaustion. performance completely tanks and the user kills the process.
+API for requesting memory in an async fashion - memory starvation is often the result of contention, so waiting could get you the memory.
+* if you request more than is physically on the system, the request will fail immediately, because that much memory will never become available, barring hot-swapping RAM.
+* the API would have to ignore swapping.
+Otherwise, excessive paging occurs before actual memory exhaustion.
+So the request succeeds but because it's backed by the disk performance completely tanks and the user ends up killing the process.
+Unfortunately, no OS APIs allow requesting memory asynchronously.
+The closest you get is Linux's on-demand backing allocation.

+Azul GC: :cite:`clickPauselessGCAlgorithm2005` :cite:`teneC4ContinuouslyConcurrent`
+Shenandoah